 Olio E Osso’s Tinted Balms: Another completely natural alternative, Olio E Osso’s multi-purpose balms can be dabbed onto lips, cheeks, eyelids and collarbones, while their stick-style applicator makes them super simple to use.
 For all-over bronzy shimmer try their No.6 Bronze Balm.

 Lixirskin’s Good Skin Day Shaker: Or for some all-over dewiness, I also love Lixirskin’s Good Skin Day Shaker (admittedly not much cheaper, but it can be used all over the face and really does give skin a lovely, subtle glow that I never fail to get compliments from… I just wish the bottle was bigger).
 Containing algae-derived minerals, glycerin and mineral extracts for a natural-looking shimmer, this (teeny) bottle illuminates and lends radiance to the whole face.

 Although at £46 this isn’t exactly the world’s cheapest palette, RMS products have both the quality and staying power you’d expect for the price.

 The dewy results are pretty difficult to find fault with, too, and overall I’m in love with the creamy formulas, the subtle, skin-glowing effects, and the range of shades here.

 Great for: Dewy skin fans, organic and natural beauty lovers and anyone who likes cream formulas.

 Not-so-great for: Acne skin types, who might find the coconut oil here a little rich.
-Also those who like their highlighters more on the full-on glamour side.
+Also, those who like their highlighters are more on the full-on glamour side.